U.S. Navy-funded research could replace dogs used by bomb squads.

 Research is exploring the path of bio robots with great determination: just 15 days ago at Stanford they turned jellyfish into cyborgs.

 The researchers chose to work with American locusts because they are "sturdy" and "can carry heavy payloads," the research reveals.
 The real challenge was finding a way to "read the minds" of the locusts without undergoing massive surgery.
-The procedure involves a "minor" incision on the heads of the insects that allows them to continue to move their mouths and antennae freely.
+The procedure involves a "minor" incision on the heads of the insects which allows them to continue to move their mouths and antennae freely.

 Cyborg Locusts, the next challenge: control their movements